charlesknapp/charlesknapp/README.md

 Welcome to my GitHub profile!<br><br>
 I love creating and contributing towards web applications that empower other people to build amazing things.
 From full-stack development for your businesses and projects to engineering your game's soundtracks & audio soundscapes, I'll complete any task with detail and efficiency.<br><br>
-Interested in disussing more?<br>Reach out to me via my social handles!
-I love talking tech and learning everything possible.</h3>
+Interested in disussing more?<br><br>
+Reach out to me via one of my social handles!
+I love talking tech and learning as much as possible.
+Let's share our knowledge!</h3>
 <br>
 <h1>My Toolbox</h1>
 <h4>